cam39porter/tangle/docs/how-to-guides/user-feedback.md

 ## Post-Mortem

 > A post-mortem is an analysis or discussion of an event held soon after it has occurred to determine why it was a failure.
 We call our feedback analysis a post-mortem because we believe that these chats reveal how our current thinking and version of the product is failing our users in some capacity.
-As such, we generate a post-mortem that identifies why it is failing and how can move to a state of greater success in our exploration.
+As such, we generate a post-mortem that identifies why it is failing and how we can move to a state of greater success in our exploration.

 The post-mortem seeks to answer three primary questions for anyone reading it, regardless of whether they were a part of the coffee chat or not: